RayWang1991/WRRegexBasic/README.md

 ### expression operators
 - alternate operator : |
   e.g. 1|2 // new expresssion that is the alternate of expression "1" and expression "2"
-- concatenate operator : (virtual operator) // when a expression(expr2) is right after another one(expr1), we have a new expression expr formed by expression "1" concatenated by expression "2"
+- concatenate operator : (virtual operator) // when a expression(expr2) is right after another one(expr1), we have a new expression expr formed by expr1 concatenated by expr2
   e.g. 12 // new expression that is concatenation of expression "1" and expression "2"

 ### char representations